A plain-language guide

 Airport & security alerts

-Scan millions of harmless bags for the rare dangerous one and most alarms will, thankfully, be false.
+Scan millions of harmless bags for the one genuine threat and the overwhelming majority of alarms will, thankfully, be false.
+The challenge is acting on them without grinding to a halt.

 Any rare-event alarm